iqm-finland/qiskit-on-iqm/docs/user_guide.rst

 Simulating the execution of a transpiled circuit locally
 --------------------------------------------------------

-The execution of any transpiled circuit can be simulated locally, before actually executing it on real hardware, by executing it on an :class:`.IQMFakeBackend` instance:
+The execution of circuits can be simulated locally, with a noise model to mimic the real hardware as much as possible.
+To this end, Qiskit on IQM provides the class  :class:`.IQMFakeBackend` that can be instantiated with properties of a certain QPU, or subclasses of it such as :class:`.IQMFakeAdonis` that represent certain quantum architectures with pre-populated properties and noise model.

 .. code-block:: python